martinbednar/jsrestrictor/tests/integration_tests/README.md

 Google Chrome is already prepared in default state for testing JSR, the Chrome settings do not need to be changed.

-Finally, try to search "FIT VUT" with [Google search engine](https://www.google.com/) in both web browsers.
-You may be asked to confirm conditions of personal data protection and licence agreement.
-Confirm it manually.
-Tests are not prepared to automatically confirm mentioned agreements.

 ## Download web browser drivers